 If it’s a photography course for beginners, it could be just for indoor photography or could include outdoor photography too.

-How much does the course offered for?
-To be exact, how much will you need to pay from your wallet and what’s on offer?
+How much is the course offered for?
+To be exact, how much will you need to pay from your wallet, and what’s on offer?

 Is all of that money just going for that course?